BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/05-Copy-Models-from-Mmojo-Share.md

 - [06.
 Download Mmojo Server from Hugging Face](06-Download-Mmojo-Server-from-Hugging-Face.md)

 ---
-### About this Step
+### About this Step (Optional)
-In this step, we will install Mmojo Server, using an existing build on your Mmojo Share.
-If you would prefer to install Mmojo Server from Hugging Face or build it from scratch, jump to one of these steps:
-- Install from Hugging Face.
-- Build from scratch.
+In this step, you will copy models for use with Mmojo Server from your Mmojo Share.

+---
-### Copy from Mmojo Share
+### Copy Models from Mmojo Share
 (Instructions here.)